-- a communicable disease which can be transmitted to patients, staff or other students - an illness which would be aggravated by attendance at lecture, lab, or clinical - hospitalization and clinical with no health or safety restrictions" from a medical provider and written on a prescription, or letterhead, that clearly reflects the provider's medical number.
+- a communicable disease which can be transmitted to patients, staff or other students - an illness which would be aggravated by attendance at lecture, lab, or clinical - hospitalization

+Students will be asked to submit substantiating medical documentation that states: "the student may return to class, lab, and clinical with no health or safety restrictions" from a medical provider and written on a prescription, or letterhead, that clearly reflects the provider's medical number.
 This will be required whether the student misses one clinical day or lab or consecutive clinical days or labs.
 GCU may verify the information contained in the documentation with the provider.